 According to the World Health Organisation in 2016 almost 40% of men and women were overweight.
 Along with a plethora of other reasons mindless eating has to play a part in this epidemic.
 It’s probably no surprise to know that many people start losing weight when eating mindfully.
 Give it a go and share your story with us here at thestresshacker.com to inspire others.

-We’ve given thestresshacker homepage a new look and as part of launching that we’re offering a 25% discount to the unique online course Mindful Weight Loss the code NEWYOU will only be active for one week so grab yours while it lasts.
+We’ve given thestresshacker homepage a new look and as part of launching that we’re offering a 25% discount to the unique online course Mindful Weight Loss the code NEWYOU will only be active until 1st May 2020 so grab yours while it lasts.

 I’ve just shared a smashing weekend with a fabulous group of women in Yoga – that means unity for the uninitiated – at a weekend retreat in Sussex.
 Spending time with like-minded souls, sharing space, food and a love of yoga is positively uplifting.